Realty Bites

 You may have to shop around a bit more than usual and be strategic in getting your application in tip-top shape.

-The general advice for people searching is to use an agent that is tapped into the market to find the best option as soon as it comes up.
-The inventory is still pretty low, so if you are looking for a landlord that accepts specific guarantors or third-party guarantors, you will want to be first in line.
+The general advice for apartment hunters is to work with an agent who is tapped into the market and can jump on the best option as soon as it comes up.
+And because the inventory is still pretty low, you'll want to be the first in line if you are looking for a landlord that accepts personal or third-party guarantors.

-Kandinov recommended lining up a guarantor just in case—and before you even begin searching—so you don't end up losing that dream apartment because of your lack of income.
+Kandinov recommended lining up a guarantor just in case—and before you even begin searching—so you don't lose that dream apartment because of your lack of income.

 "The rental market is competitive, so even if you might not need a guarantor, you want to come out with a rock-solid application and put yourself in the best possible position," he said.